Key milestones in our history

 City's tradition of providing high quality education relevant to business and the professions dates back 160 years.
 For many of our graduates, time spent at City laid the groundwork for leadership, innovation and excellence that have changed the world we live in.

-Click on a year below to discover its significance to City's heritage.
+Click on a time period below to discover its significance in City's heritage.

 The Inns of Court School of Law was founded.
 One of the earliest providers of legal education in London, it would become a part of The City Law School in 2001.